weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

 [ambassador]: https://docs.docker.com/articles/ambassador_pattern_linking/

 Part 2 of this guide describes how to configure a basic Docker Swarm cluster, and how to deploy Weave Net to it, to make its contents easily discoverable.
-In [Part 3][ch3] you will proceed to a more advanced setup using Docker Compose.
+In [Part 3][ch3] we discuss a more advanced setup that uses Docker Compose.

 Specifically in this tutorial, you will: